IBM/csm-dach-cloud-native-labs/day-1/containers.md

 ```
 user1:~$ podman run -d --name mynginx -p 8081:8080 docker.io/bitnami/nginx
 ```
-_NOTE: in order to avoid port conflicts, please use as the local port (the one aon the left of the ':') your user number + 8000.
-For example, user 1 will use 80
+_NOTE: in order to avoid port conflicts, please use as the local port (the one on the left of the ':') your user number + 8000.
+For example, user 1 will use 8001._
-01._

 What did we just do?
 We told podman to forward traffic on the host port 8081 to the container port 8080.